 Action Level (AL) - the concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system shall follow.
 Treatment Technique (TT) - a required process intended to reduce the level of a contaminant in drinking water.

-Questions?
-System Manager CCR Contact

-Thomas Calkins Gregory Hobson

-859-885-1121 859-885-6974

-595 Water Works Rd Nicholasville, KY 40356
+1 1 1 Questions?
+System Manager CCR Contact Wish to attend our meetings?
+Regular meetings are held: Thomas Calkins Gregory Hobson Second and Forth Thursday nights 859-885-1121 859-885-6974 5:30 PM 595 Water Works Rd Nicholasville, KY 40356 450 North Main Street, Nicholasville